Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis: Method

 \subsection{Generation stage}

-The generation stage is responsible for producing intermediate representations and ultimately generating the synthetic target image.
-This process is designed to be both temporally guided and stochastic, enabling iterative refinement across multiple steps.
-We detail each component below.
+The generation stage is responsible for producing intermediate samples and ultimately generating the synthetic target image.
+This process is designed to be both temporally guided and stochastic, enabling iterative refinement across multiple steps, as detailed below.